 If your course uses the statement as a segway to interview, then it requires more thought.
 This is because you want to have enough to allure the admissions tutor in the statement, but also enough to speak about in the interview.
 This means striking a careful balance.

-Some tutors will go through the entire statement with you in interview; this also means withholding enough information so you can speak about your experiences.
+Some tutors will go through the entire statement with you in the interview; which means withholding enough information on your personal statement so that you can speak about your experiences with the interviewer.
 This also means the structure of your personal statement will dictate the structure of your interview.

 A Last Note About Your Personal Statement